anobel/icdtohcc/README.md

 ### Introduction
 - many to many relationship
 - ICD9/10 are mapped to Condition Categories (CC), and a hierarchy based on disease severity is applied to the CCs to generate HCCs.
-For example, if a patient has ICDs (and subsequently CC) for diabetes without complications and diabetes with complications, they are only assigned to the most severe HCC, which in this case would be diabetes with complications.

 ### Data
 The ICD/HCC mappings were obtained from [CMS](https://www.cms.gov/Medicare/Health-Plans/MedicareAdvtgSpecRateStats/Risk-Adjustors.html).
 CMS provides SAS macros for assigning HCCs and HCC scores based on ICDs, adjusted annually.
 We have implemented assigning HCCs (but not scores) in R. The original data is available from CMS, or in the github repository at /crosswalks/originalCMS_xw.